zdravkov/kendo-docs/getting-started/framework/data-attribute-initialization.md

                data-text-field="name"
                data-source="{data: [{name: 'John Doe'},{name: 'Jane Doe'}]}" />
     </div>

     <script>
-    kendo.init($("#container"));
+        kendo.bind($("#container"), {});
     </script>

 ## Events

-You can also subscribe to Kendo UI widget events via data attributes.
-The value of the data attribute will be resolved as a JavaScript function, available in the global scope.
+You may subscribe to Kendo UI widget events with data attributes.
+The value of the data attribute will be resolved to a JavaScript function, available in the global scope.

 ### Example - subscribe to a Kendo UI widget event via data attribute

     <div id="container">
         <input data-role="numerictextbox" data-change="numerictextbox_change" />
     </div>

     <script>
         function numerictextbox_change(e) {
             // Handle the "change" event
         }
-    kendo.init($("#container"));
+        kendo.bind($("#container"));
     </script>

 Event handlers can also be set to member functions.
-For example an event data attribute can be set to `foo.bar` which is resolved as the `bar` method of the `foo` object which is available in the global scope.
+For example, an event data attribute can be set to `foo.bar` which is resolved as the `bar` method of the `foo` object available in the global scope.

 ### Example - use member function as event handler